 - Once the bag is flat as can be, secure the open end with a rubber band.

 Packing and labeling your stuff by room sounds like a smart plan.
 Until you find yourself needing a particular item, like a vegetable peeler that could be in any one of the 10 kitchen boxes you packed.

 To avoid this problem you can create a detailed spreadsheet that lists each box's contents.
 Yea, right, like who has the time?

-A personal favorite is Sortly.
-It enables users to create visual inventory lists for each box they pack using photos and printable QR code labels.
-When you scan the latter using your smartphone or tablet the app will share pictures of the box's contents.Continue to 5 of 10 below.
+You can also use an organizing app, like Sortly, which is designed to make moving more orderly.
+It enables you to create visual inventory lists for each box you pack using photos and printable QR code labels.
+When you scan the latter using your smartphone or tablet the app will share pictures of the box's contents.

 Make Peeling the Sticky End of Tape Easier

 Locating the sticky end of a roll of shipping tape can be challenging.
 The struggle gets real and oh so annoying when the tape tears off into chunks or stringy shreds instead of neat and tidy pieces.

 Using a toothpick to mark where to peel will make taping boxes less of a chore.
 To do this, place the toothpick horizontally on the tape's sticky side about 1/2 inch from the end.
 Afterward, fold the end of the tape under so it covers the toothpick.